dikortis/LetsTalkETC/Episodes/Episode_1.md

-talks of a mission critical software and you know the differences between security and accessibility and for something like ET c or for something like a block chain or cryptocurrency um you would want security um trumping accessibility and stuff like that
+talks of a mission critical software and you know the differences between security and accessibility and for something like ETC or for something like a block chain or cryptocurrency um you would want security um trumping accessibility and stuff like that